Understanding Web Cookie Security Attributes: HttpOnly, Secure, SameSite

 profile image

-Let's take a look at the security properties of cookies - HttpOnly, Secure, and SameSite - and see how they protect your web application.
+Learn about cookie security attributes HttpOnly, Secure, and SameSite, and how they protect your web applications.

-in web development, cookies are an essential tool for storing user data and managing sessions. however, if not managed securely, cookies can pose a security risk, which is why cookies have attributes like HttpOnly, Secure, and SameSite.
+When developing web applications, cookies are essential tools for storing user data and managing sessions.
+However, cookies can pose security risks if not managed properly, which is why they have attributes like HttpOnly, Secure, and SameSite.

-in this article, we'll explain the role and importance of these three attributes, along with practical examples of how to set them.
+In this article, we'll explore the roles and importance of these three attributes, and how to configure them with practical examples.

-HttpOnly this attribute restricts the cookie from being accessed by client-side scripts. when this property is set, cookies are only sent to the server via HTTP/HTTPS requests.
+The HttpOnly attribute restricts access to cookies from client-side scripts.
+When this attribute is set, cookies are only sent to the server via HTTP/HTTPS requests.

 javascript